Sibel Kekilli

 Sibel Kekilli (born 16 June 1980) is a German actress.
 She gained public attention after starring in the 2004 film Head-On.
 She won two Lolas, the most prestigious German film award, for her performances in Head-On and When We Leave (2010).
 Beginning in 2011, she became more widely known for her role as Shae in the HBO series Game of Thrones.

 Early life

-Kekilli was born and raised in Heilbronn, to a family of Turkish origin.
-Her parents came to Germany from Turkey in 1977, and were described by Kekilli as having a rather modern and open attitude.
-After completing school with excellent grades at age 16, she entered a 30-month-long combined training program to become a certified public administration specialist at the local city administration.
+Kekilli was born in Heilbronn, a city in the West German state of Baden-Württemberg.
+Her parents emigrated from Turkey in 1977, and she has described them as having a rather modern and open attitude.
+After completing school with excellent grades at age 16, Kekilli entered a 30-month-long combined training program to become a certified public administration specialist at the local city administration.